Football - Varsity

 The Wilbraham & Monson Academy football program has a long and proud tradition.
 There is a place for both beginning and experienced players in our program as we offer football at both the varsity and junior varsity level.

-The varsity program has just joined the Evergreen League, which consists of a highly-competitive schedule against some of the top prep schools in New England and New York.
+The varsity program joined the Evergreen League, which consists of a highly-competitive schedule against some of the top prep schools in New England and New York.

 At WMA, we strive to teach unity, work ethic, character, sportsmanship and most importantly to have fun playing a truly great TEAM game.
 Each individual is challenged to make himself and the team better everyday, while learning teamwork, discipline, sacrifice and personal growth.
 In practice, we focus on building excellent fundamentals, playing fast and aggressive, and creating a team-first mentality and atmosphere.

-On offense, we run a balanced running and passing attack.
+We run a spread offense with a balanced running and passing attack.
 We utilize multiple one and two back sets (with 3-4 wide receivers) with the QB primarily in the shotgun.
 The goals of the offense are to score points, protect the ball and change field position.
-Defensively, we play an aggressive eight-man front with multiple blitz packages, and the secondary plays both zone and man coverage.
+Defensively, we play an aggressive eight-man front with multiple blitz packages, while the secondary plays both man and press man, as well as zone coverages.
 The goals of our defense are to stop the run, pressure the quarterback and create turnovers.
 Every player learns an offensive and defensive position along with multiple roles on special teams.

 Letter from WMA football parent Harmony Palmer to Coach Vartabedian